Bruce D. Perry, M.D., Ph.D.

 Diane Vines, LMFT-S, LPC-S, RPT-S

 Diane Vines serves as the NMT Program Coordinator.
 In this role, she provides both clinical and program-related development, administration and support for The Neurosequential Network's NMT Individual and Site Certification programs.
-Ms. Vines is also a long-time ChildTrauma Academy Fellow and a clinician in private practice.
+Ms. Vines is also a long-time clinician in private practice.
 She received her Master’s degree in Marriage and Family Therapy at the University of Houston - Clear Lake in 1999.
 Ms. Vines is a Licensed Marriage and Family Therapist-Supervisor and a Licensed Professional Counselor-Supervisor in the state of Texas and is also a Registered Play Therapist-Supervisor.

 Ms. Vines provides individual and family therapy as well as clinical supervision.
 She has worked, trained, and specialized in the areas of child sexual abuse, incest, and childhood trauma since 1998, and she frequently provides community trainings and case consultations.
 Ms. Vines has formerly worked at the Houston Child Advocacy Center (Children’s Assessment Center).
 She has also served on Houston Association for Marriage and Family (HAMFT) board and the Kids & Youth Protecting Other Kids (KYPOK) board.